rupakg/strapi-books-api/README.md

-# 🚀 Getting started with Strapi
+# 🚀 Books API

-Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.
+A Strapi application to demonstrate how to create content types and expose them via APIs.

+The `books-api` application is a companion app for the article [How to create a Strapi CMS app to manage content]() written by [Rupak Ganguly](https://rupakganguly.com).

+## Development
 ### `develop`

 Start your Strapi application with autoReload enabled.
-[Learn more](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html#strapi-develop)

 ```
 npm run develop
 # or